 Can the damage be reversed?

 No, but there is an alternative for those who are scared of using heat for this look.
-Thanks to natural hair’s versatility, you can actually create a heatless blowout with tools like Curlformers, flexi-rods, or perm rods.
-To get the look, set them on wet hair until dry, then simply comb or brush them out.
+Thanks to natural hair’s versatility, you can actually create a heatless blowout with tools like Curlformers, flexi-rods, perm rods, or heatless curling sets.
+Set them on wet hair until dry to get the look, then simply comb or brush them out.
 This results in a look similar to — but healthier than — a blowout.

 Who should get a blowout?